KatarinaPopikova/ppds2022/README.md

 synchronization as it was explained in the lecture.
 After successful implementation in this way, try to use event signaling to implement the turnstile.
 Program creates 5 threads that execute the function.
-This function prints sentences (using function 'print' from module 'ppds') with meaning "Before barrier" and "After barrier" between implemented barrier.
+This function prints sentences (using function 'print' from module 'ppds', which using lock for a comprehensive print) with meaning "Before barrier" and "After barrier" between implemented barrier.

 **Solution**:
 Five threads print sentence before barrier with theirs id.
 They wait for all threads to complete this part of the code